 Are USB-C monitors better?

 It’s hard to say that USB-C monitors are necessarily better than those with other connectivity options, but they offer a few advantages.
-First, USB-C connectivity is quickly becoming the norm on all sorts of devices, from Windows Ultrabooks and MacBooks to tablets, phones and more.
-Many of those devices don’t come with other forms of connectivity.
-So, if you want a second screen for your laptop, for example, you’re limited to a USB-C or the fuss of using an adapter.
+First, USB-C connectivity has become the norm on all sorts of devices, from Windows Ultrabooks and MacBooks to tablets.
+And now even the latest iPhones support USB-C thanks to a ruling by the EU.
+So, if you want a second screen for your laptop, for example, you’ll be limited to a USB-C or the fuss of using an adapter.

 This advantage benefits mainly laptop users.
 If you’re using a desktop PC, you’ll probably end up sticking with a DisplayPort or HDMI connection.
 But you can also turn your monitor into a USB hub (if it has enough other ports), attaching peripherals to the monitor instead of to your computer, which can be a neater solution, avoiding cables trailing over your desk.